Sopwith Dolphin: Design and development

 The second prototype introduced upper wing radiators in lieu of the frontal radiator and large cut-outs in the lower wing roots, to improve the pilot's downward vision.
-These features proved unsuccessful and were omitted from subsequent aircraft.
+These features proved a failure and were omitted from subsequent aircraft.
 The third and fourth prototypes incorporated numerous modifications to the radiator, upper fuselage decking, fin and rudder.
 The fourth prototype was selected as the production standard.
 Series production commenced in October 1917, with 121 Dolphins delivered by the end of the year.

 Operational history

-The Dolphin Mk I became operational with Nos.
-19 and 79 Squadrons in February 1918 and Nos.
-87 and 23 Squadrons in March.
+The Dolphin Mk I became operational with 19 Squadron and 79 Squadron in February 1918 and 87 Squadron and 23 Squadron in March.
 The Dolphin's debut was marred by several incidents in which British and Belgian pilots attacked the new aircraft, mistaking it for a German type.
-For the next few weeks, Dolphin pilots accordingly exercised caution near other Allied aircraft.
+For the next few weeks, Dolphin pilots exercised caution near other Allied aircraft.